Insomnia disorder is a remarkably common complaint, defined as having trouble falling asleep or staying asleep.

 You should avoid daytime naps during insomnia treatment, because napping will make it harder to fall asleep at night.

-Medications may improve insomnia disorder, but remember to speak with your doctor before taking drugs.
+Medications may improve insomnia, but remember to speak with your doctor before taking drugs.

 Benzodiazepines may relieve insomnia, but should only be used in the short term.
 This drugs often cause sleepiness during the next day, with an increased risk of accidents.